redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-25-manufactured-material-farm-1.md

 - Shield Emitters
 - Shielding Sensors

-If you want to optimise you're gathering specifically for chemical manipulators for trading up or down for other materials, use the below map and route instead.
+If you want to optimise you're gathering for trading up or down for other materials, use the below map and route instead.

 ![](https://cdn.discordapp.com/attachments/678270161995956225/703402888717926471/codAVuF.png)